Our founding goals remain as relevant today as they were in 1950:

 The Members of CISV International are our National Associations and Junior Branch.

-The representatives of the CISV International Membership approves plans, accounts and receives reports annually; this is done virtually.
+The representatives of the CISV International Membership approve plans and accounts, and receive reports annually; this is done virtually.
 The Membership send representatives to an in-person meeting, held at the Global Conference, every three years.

 The election process is managed by an Election Committee established for that specific purpose.
 The Election Committee invites nominations and ensures that they are valid according to CISV International procedures.
 They then circulate the list of candidates among the Members along with significant biographical information and the details of the candidates’ involvement in or knowledge of the CISV global activities and the organization.